OFA-Sys/Ditto/README.md

 We use `gpt-4-1106-preview` as our LLM judger to provide evaluation scores.
 First, make sure each record of your record files contain neccessary meta information, such as `role_consist_cands`, `rejection labels`, and `evidence`, for scoring.

 Edit the configuration in `eval/run_gpt4_eval.sh` to link your result file by setting the `INPUT_FILE` path.
-We set temperature to `0.2` and query for `3` times, so that we can calculate an average score for each metric to reduce variance.
+We set the temperature to `0.2` and query for `3` times so that we can calculate an average score for each metric to reduce variance.

 ```
 nohup python -u call_openai_api_gpt4_eval.py \